AdguardTeam/AdguardKnowledgeBase/pages/05.android/06.solving-problems/09.background-work/docs.en.md

 <a id="Xiaomi"></a>
 ## Xiaomi

-To set up background work of AdGuard for Xiaomi devices you should take attention on Battery and Permissions.
+To set up AdGuard's background work for Xiaomi devices you should pay attention to Battery and Permissions.

-- Tap on the *recent tasks* button and swipe down AdGuard to make options *visible* (as presented on the screenshot):
+- Tap on the *recent tasks* button and swipe AdGuard down to make options *visible* (as presented on the screenshot):

 <img src="https://raw.githubusercontent.com/TheHasagi/AdguardKnowledgeBase/master/pages/05.android/06.solving-problems/09.background-work/Images/Xiaomi%20Recent%20Tasks.png" width="300">

 - Tap on the *lock* icon.
-This will not let Xiaomi to close AdGuard automatically.
+This will stop Xiaomi from closing AdGuard automatically.
 It should look like this:

 <img src="https://raw.githubusercontent.com/TheHasagi/AdguardKnowledgeBase/master/pages/05.android/06.solving-problems/09.background-work/Images/Xiaomi%20locked%20app.png" width="300">

 - Go to *"Battery"*

-- Select App *"battery saver"*
+- Select *"battery saver"* app

-- Find and select Adguard
+- Find and select AdGuard

-- Set up next *"Background settings"*:
+- Set up the following *"Background settings"*:

 <img src ="https://cloud.githubusercontent.com/assets/8577547/19349402/78d3a9a8-915b-11e6-8c7e-580b3d278433.png" width="300">